fMRI-ugent/BIDS-Brain-Imaging-Data-Structure/dsm2bids/README.md

 -	If you have functional data with a task (no resting-state) you should also include in the BIDS data folder a .tsv file for each run including the onset and duration of each events.
 Find here an example for one of my functional run (localizer task).
 -	Finally use an online BIDS validator to check that your data structure is now BIDS compatible.

+#### @Created by Stefania Mattioni.
+You can contact me at stefania.mattioni@ugent.be for any question.